sparkfun/SparkFun_Magnetic_Imaging_Tile/docs/introduction.md

 ### Prototyping Accessories

 Depending on your setup, you may want to use IC hooks for a temporary connection.
 However, you will want to solder header pins to connect devices to the plated through holes for a secure connection.
-We opted for right angle headers for the SparkFun Magnetic Imaging Tile as well as M/F jumpers to connect to the SparkFun RedBoard Turbo - SAMD21 Development Board to reduce hte amount of soldering.
+We opted for right angle headers for the SparkFun Magnetic Imaging Tile as well as M/F jumpers to connect to the SparkFun RedBoard Turbo - SAMD21 Development Board to reduce the amount of soldering.

 <div class="grid cards col-4" markdown>